haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Hardware_Setup.md

 # Hardware Setup

 Follow these instructions to build your own self driving car.
-After you've finished, move on to the [Running_the_software](./Running_the_software.md).
+After you've finished, move on to the [Software Setup](docs/Software_Setup.md).

 ## Tools